kyarlagadda/paleofecal_microbiome_pipeline/README.md

 [SourceTracker](https://github.com/danknights/sourcetracker) can take the generated tables as an input.
 Some trimming may be necessary (the last column on merged_otu_lineage.txt is extraneous information, and if no paired samples are used, the empty sample column can be removed from both generated files).
 A metadata file is needed (as per the layout indicated in SourceTracker at minimum).

-[Phyloseq](https://joey711.github.io/phyloseq/) requires a taxonomy table (merged_otus_lineage.txt), an OTU table (merged_otus.txt), and a metadata file.
+[Phyloseq](https://github.com/joey711/phyloseq) requires a taxonomy table (merged_otus_lineage.txt), an OTU table (merged_otus.txt), and a metadata file.
 The editing done above is also useful for this import.
 This allows for easy tests on alpha diversity via the `plot_richness()` function.
+Beta diversity can also be explored with `ordinate()` and `plot_ordination`.

+[LEfSe](https://github.com/biobakery/biobakery/wiki/lefse) can also use the generated merged_otus.txt file as an input.
+Replace the header lines with the sample name, class, and subclass as appropriate for the study.

+Finally, [HUMAnN](https://github.com/biobakery/biobakery/wiki/humann2) can be run on the original FASTQ (ideally trimmed and filtered) files.
+This generates multiple table outputs (gene family abundance, pathway abundance, and pathway coverage).
+There are multiple settings and options to edit here, including databases for alignment, thresholds, post-processing (how tables are sorted), that may all be altered depending on the study conditions.
+Normalized and stratified tables are similar in organization to the OTU tables produced earlier, and can be used as inputs for other analyses above if appropriate for the study.

+### Citations

+Knights, D. et al. 2011.
+Bayesian community-wide culture-independent microbial source tracking.
+Nature Methods, 8, 9, 761-763.
+[Paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3791591/)

+McIver LJ, Abu-Ali G, Franzosa EA, Schwager R, Morgan XC, Waldron L, Segata N, Huttenhower C. bioBakery: a meta'omic analysis environment.
+Bioinformatics.
+2018 Apr 1;34(7):1235-1237.
+[PMID: 29194469](https://pubmed.ncbi.nlm.nih.gov/29194469/)

+McMurdie and Holmes (2013) phyloseq: An R package for reproducible interactive analysis and graphics of microbiome census data PLoS ONE 8(4):e61217 [Paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0061217)